Related content

 In addition to my role at UND, I serve as a BSEC Expert at the International Secretariat of the Black Sea Economic Cooperation – Union of Road Transport Associations (BSEC-URTA).

 It is pertinent to note that my entry into the transport sector was facilitated by my association with UND.
 This opportunity has enabled me to recognise the inseparability of international relations – my academic field – and the international transport sector.
-We are currently observing how wars and unpredictable regional crises significantly impact transport in this era marked by change and uncertainty.

 In conclusion, I wish to share a poignant quote from Antonio Gramsci's Prison Notebooks: “The old world is dying, the new world is struggling to be born.
 Now is the time of the monsters.”